Volume 68, Issue 5

 A lot!
 Here are some highlights:

-• Allegience (a division of Cigna) is our third-party administrator.
+• Allegiance (a division of Cigna) is our third-party administrator.

 • Four health plans; choose which meets your coverage needs and the deductible you feel comfortable with.